devops72023/devops72023/README.md

 # Hi there! 👋

-I'm [Your Name](https://github.com/yourusername), a passionate web developer with expertise in front-end development and a focus on creating user-friendly and responsive web applications.
+I'm [Dev Ops 7](https://github.com/yourusername), a passionate web developer with expertise in front-end development and a focus on creating user-friendly and responsive web applications.

 ## Skills